The Asian-American community and the U.S. political system

 Return to this forum's

 in this forum:

 Where is the hard evidence that Asian Americans were targeted?
+What has been the result of the campaign fundraising investigations?
 How do Asian Americans fare politically compared to Jewish groups and others?
-Will African Americans run into these same problems?
 How does the ethnic and racial composition of newsrooms affect the reporting?
 Additional questions and comments .
-Jessica Yang of Columbus, OH, asks:
+Dian Garrick of Upper Marlboro, MD, asks:

 Mark Hosenball of Newsweek Magazine responds: